Altuve, Astros going back to ALCS after topping White Sox

 CHICAGO (AP) — It was Jose Altuve, Carlos Correa and Alex Bregman once again.

-The Houston Astros are going to the AL Championship Series for the fifth straight year.
-Their October-tested stars led the way.
+Led by their October-tested stars, the Houston Astros are going back to the AL Championship Series for the fifth straight year.

-Altuve hit a three-run homer and scored four times, and Houston eliminated the Chicago White Sox with a 10-1 victory in Game 4 of their AL Division Series on Tuesday.
+Altuve hit a three-run homer, scored four times and stole a base, and Houston eliminated the Chicago White Sox with a 10-1 victory in Game 4 of their AL Division Series on Tuesday.

-“We don’t get tired of this moment,” Correa said.
-“They’re special, and we perform our best when October comes.”

 Correa and Bregman each hit a two-run double as the Astros bounced back from Sunday night’s 12-6 loss with their usual relentless brand of baseball.
 Michael Brantley had three hits and two RBIs.